Naadia12/Bike-shop-dashboard/README.md

+ TomSz’s Bike Shop Power BI Sales & Customer Insights Dashboard

+Project Overview
-Tomsz’s Bike Shop is facing variability in sales across different time periods and has limited understanding of its customer base.
-Key business questions include:
+TomSz’s Bike Shop is experiencing inconsistent sales across time periods and lacks a clear understanding of its customer base.
+This dashboard project aims to answer:

+How can TomSz’s Bike Shop improve staffing, customer targeting, and seasonal performance based on historical sales and rider data?

+The objective is to generate actionable insights to support better scheduling, marketing efforts, and customer engagement strategies.

+ Key Business Questions
-When should the shop increase staffing and stock to meet peak demand?
+- When should the shop increase staffing and stock to meet peak demand?

-How do seasonal changes affect sales performance?
+- How do seasonal changes affect sales performance?

-Is the business overly reliant on one customer type, limiting growth?
+- Is the business overly reliant on one customer type, limiting growth?

-The goal of this analysis is to uncover actionable insights to drive customer engagement, operational efficiency, and sales optimisation.

-Key Business Insights
-Midday and early evening hours show the highest sales and rider volume, pointing to key revenue windows.

-Seasonal trends indicate a clear drop in performance during Season 1 (likely winter), while Season 3 (summer) yields the highest average revenue.

-Rider demographic data shows that over 81% of customers belong to a single group, highlighting a lack of diversity in customer engagement.

- Technologies Used
-Microsoft Power BI – For interactive data visualisation and reporting

-DAX (Data Analysis Expressions) – Used for calculated columns and custom measures

-Data Source – Excel file with supplementary SQL/API potential

  Dashboard Features
-Hourly Sales Table – Displays revenue and rider count by hour across a week to identify demand patterns
+- Hourly Sales Table.
+Identifies peak hours by showing revenue and rider volume by time of day

-Monthly Trend Chart – Visualises revenue, profit, and rider activity across two years
+- Monthly Trend Line Chart.
+Reveals long-term trends in revenue and rider activity

-Seasonal Revenue Bar Chart – Highlights average revenue by season to assess business cycle trends
+- Seasonal Revenue Bar Chart.
+Highlights performance shifts across seasons

-Rider Demographic Donut Chart – Provides customer distribution insights
+- Rider Demographic Donut Chart.
+Displays customer type distribution

+Key Insights
+- Peak sales occur midday and early evening, suggesting ideal times to boost staffing and inventory
+- Sales drop significantly during Season 1 (likely winter), while Season 3 (summer) performs best
+- Over 81% of customers belong to a single rider group, revealing a limited customer mix

-Recommendations for Business Improvement
+Business Recommendations
-1. Optimise Staffing and Stock Around Peak Hours
+1. Optimise Staffing During Peak Hours
-Insight: Midday and evening sales spikes show higher customer activity.
-Action: Increase staffing and stock availability during these hours to improve service efficiency and capture more revenue.
+   → Increase staff and stock availability from 12 PM to 8 PM

-2. Introduce Seasonal Marketing Campaigns
-Insight: Performance drops during low-revenue seasons like winter.
-Action: Launch targeted promotions and bundled offers during off-peak periods to maintain sales volume and attract footfall.
+2. Launch Seasonal Promotions in Low-Performing Periods → Offer winter-specific campaigns and discounts to stabilize revenue

-3. Diversify Customer Base Through Targeted Outreach
+3. Diversify Customer Segments
-Insight: 81.17% of riders fall into one customer group.
-Action: Explore new segments via targeted campaigns (e.g. students, families, commuters) and gather richer demographic data for better segmentation.

- How to Use the Dashboard
+   → Use targeted marketing to reach underrepresented rider types (e.g. families, students)

+Tools & Technologies
-Open Power BI Desktop
+- Power BI – for dashboard creation

-Connect to the dataset (Excel, SQL, or API as needed)

-Load the .pbix file

-Use filters and slicers to explore time-based trends, seasonal shifts, and customer profile
+- Excel – used as the data source
+- DAX – for calculated measures and insights

+ What I Learned
+- Building real-world dashboards focused on business impact
+- Using DAX to create calculated fields for deeper analysis
+- Telling a clear story through visuals to support operational decision-making

+This project demonstrates my ability to deliver business ready analysis using Power BI.